-Head of Year KS5 - Mr Alex Jones
+Head of Year - Mr Alex Jones

-As Head of Year 12 and 13 my role is to support your child's social and emotional wellbeing whilst monitoring their academic progress to ensure that they have an enjoyable, rewarding and successful time in St Cenydd 6th form.
+As head of Year 12 and 13 my role is to support your child's social and emotional wellbeing whilst monitoring their academic progress to ensure that they have an enjoyable, rewarding and successful time in St Cenydd 6th form.

 School life in the 6th form is very different to lower school.
-6th form pupils are the role models of the school, they have greater freedom and more responsibility for their own learning.
 It is advised that for each subject your child should be completing 4 hours of independent study per week.
-All year 12 pupils are required to be on site from 8:35am until 2:55pm each day using the 6th form common room to complete independent study during any non-contact hours.
+With pupils allowed off site during non-contact hours it is important that they build a good routine of working from home.
+Should your child wish to remain in school during non-contact hours the 6th form common room is available from independent study.

 Academic performance is regularly tested by individual subject teachers and your child's overall progress is closely monitored by myself.
 Where pupils are not making the expected progress you will be informed and an action plan drawn up.
-Year 12 virtual parents evening this year is Wednesday 23rd March 2022.
+Year 13 virtual parents evening this year is Wednesday 23rd March 2022.